Pranjal360Agarwal/GrandStrategist-AI/README.md

 Engage in a chess match against an AI-powered computer opponent.
 The AI employs sophisticated algorithms and strategies to make intelligent move.
-The difficulty level can be adjusted to suit different skill levels.
+The difficulty level can be adjusted to suit different skill level.

 ## 2. Player vs Player